 Explosion-protected cameras: mitigating risk, and more

-The explosion risk across sectors is well-known, of course, and for this reason strict regulations are in place with respect to specifically hazardous areas of industrial sites, factories and facilities.
+The explosion risks across sectors are well known, of course, and for this reason strict regulations are in place with respect to specifically hazardous areas of industrial sites and factories.
 These regulations specify different zones within which only certain equipment is certified to be placed, as well as the design requirements for that equipment itself, surveillance cameras included.

 But today’s network video cameras are about much more than live visual images.
-With the increasing use of deep learning, cameras can now detect patterns, trends and anomalies that bring additional benefits in Health & Safety and operational efficiency.
+With the increasing use of deep learning, cameras can now detect patterns, trends and anomalies that bring additional benefits in health and safety and operational efficiency.

-Analytics can detect whether those working in hazardous areas are wearing the appropriate protective clothing, for example, while ‘man down’ analytics will alert operators if a worker has fallen or collapsed and requires assistance.
+Analytics can detect whether those working in hazardous areas are wearing the appropriate protective clothing, while smoke and fire analytics support the possibility to detect fires at an early stage.

 Detail from cameras can also be enhanced greatly through integration of other sensors.
-Heat and thermal sensors, for instance, can detect of the temperature of machinery is moving beyond safe thresholds and reduce power automatically or shut it off completely.
+Heat and thermal sensors, for instance, can detect if the temperature of machinery is moving outside safe thresholds, and reduce power automatically or shut it off completely.

-Given the need for safety and security is greater in hazardous areas than perhaps anywhere else, it’s ironic that many organizations compromise by not investing in explosion-protected cameras.
-Placing standard surveillance cameras outside the hazardous zone may result in short-term savings, but clearly reduces the level of detail captured.
+Given the need for safety is greater in hazardous areas than perhaps anywhere else, it’s ironic that many organizations focus mainly on the characteristics of the enclosure, and not the possible benefits attainable through modern network cameras.
+Placing standard surveillance cameras outside the hazardous area may result in short-term savings, but clearly reduces the level of detail captured.

 As the ‘beyond video’ capabilities of explosion-protected cameras continue to grow, the benefits of their placement within hazardous areas will continue to multiply.
-These will deliver benefits in safety and security, but also create efficiencies and enhancements in operations that can represent a compelling return on investment.
+These will deliver benefits within safety, while also creating efficiencies in operations that can represent a compelling return on investment.

 It’s time to take a closer look at explosion-protected cameras.
-More detail can be found here, and our white paper can be viewed here.
+More details around the benefits for explosion-protected cameras in hazardous areas can be found here and to learn more about Axis explosion-protected camera portfolio, click here.